GeorgeDiNicola/serverless-photography-website/README.md

 # serverless-photography-website

-The goal of this project is to create a sever-less static web application for deploying on AWS.
+The goal of this project is to create a sever-less static web application to host on AWS.